Thinking of unplugging on a rusticator vacation in Maine? Or need a dose of vintage seaside charm?

-This Maine road trip takes you from Portland in southern Maine to Bangor in northern Maine.
+This 10 days in Maine road trip itinerary takes you from Portland in southern Maine to Bangor in northern Maine.
 To begin your trip to Maine, fly into in Portland International Jetport (only one hour from NYC).
 Downtown Portland is just a 20 minute drive from the airport.

 You can also fly into Boston’s Logan International Airport, which is a major hub.
 Portland is only two hours from Boston, an easy drive up Interstate 95.
 Or simply drive to Portland from your own home to begin your Maine road trip.

 Here are the best places to leaf peep, shop, sightsee, eat, and stay between Portland and Bangor.
 The lobsters and blueberry muffins will be worth the entire trip, I promise.